pkt-cash/pkt-docs/docs/PKT_FAQ.md

 + **What is a Cloud ISP?**
 > There is [an explanation video](https://twitter.com/pkt_cash/status/1374050101094617091?s=21) about Cloud ISPs on Twitter.
 The role of a Cloud ISP is to perform the technical and administrative aspects of internet service so that the aspects of infrastructure operation can be done by individuals, small businesses and community groups.

+## Commercial FAQ
+### How can I contact the PKT Team
+> You *are* the PKT team, PKT is a fully decentralized project like Bitcoin, so everyone is the team.
+The bad news is there is no central authority who can write you a check, but the good news is there are a few businesses in the PKT ecosystem who might be prepared to buy your services.
+See [PKT Commercial](https://docs.pkt.cash/en/latest/commercial/) for a (non-exhaustive) list.

+### Can I build X with PKT?
+> *YES*, the PKT community encourages all types of (legal, responsible) business activity in the PKT ecosystem.
+The [ODAPP](https://odapp.io/) bridge was created by a community member and was not in the original PKT vision but this bridge is now an important part of the infrastructure of the PKT ecosystem.
+You can also build your commercial venture and the we in the PKT community will do what we can to help you be successful.